ploomber/ploomber/doc/api/spec.rst

 Spec API (``pipeline.yaml``)
 ============================

-This section describes how to specify pipelines using a ``pipeline.yaml`` file.
+This section describes how to specify pipelines using a ``pipeline.yaml``.

 **Note:** The `projects repository <https://github.com/ploomber/projects>`_ contains several ``pipeline.yaml`` examples.